“Daws” is a right-hand batsman and slow left-arm orthodox bowler.

 He scored his maiden First-Class century for Hampshire (100*) against Notts at Trent Bridge in September 2008 - the youngest player to score a first-class century for the club.

-In 2010 he brought up his 1,000th First Class run for Hampshire and followed that up with centuries against Somerset and Warwickshire (both at The Rose Bowl) at the start and end of the 2011 Championship season respectively.
+In 2010 he brought up his 1,000th First Class run for Hampshire and followed that up with centuries against Somerset and Warwickshire in front of home crowds at the start and end of the 2011 Championship season respectively.

-And Dawson capitalised to full effect, taking his first five-wicket haul for Hampshire in supposedly non-spin-friendly conditions against Leicestershire at The Ageas Bowl in April 2012.
+Dawson capitalised to full effect, taking his first five-wicket haul for Hampshire in supposedly non-spin-friendly conditions against Leicestershire at The Ageas Bowl in April.
+He then made National headlines when his left arm spin dismissed England and former Hampshire player Kevin Pietersen for not one but two first-ball ducks in respective Twenty20 and 40-over matches against Surrey at the Kia Oval and The Ageas Bowl.